-We’ve talked a lot about our two platforms in previous blogs: The Campaign of Interactions®, which lets you easily customize a communication schedule for your members, and the Impetus InSite Platform®, which gives your members a singular portal to communicate with you and each other over the lifespan of a board or group.
+We’ve talked a lot about our two platforms in previous blogs: The Longitudinal Expert Engagement Plan™, which lets you easily customize a communication schedule for your members, and the Impetus InSite Platform®, which gives your members a singular portal to communicate with you and each other over the lifespan of a board or group.

 The common thread is communication, and in a board or a group setting, the best form of communication is a healthy debate.
 You brought your members together because you respect their opinions and you want to hear them.
 And you want your members to consider the opinions of every other member.
 That’s how you get to where you need to be.